solo-io/workshops/istio-basics/02-secure-service-ingress.md

 ## Expose our apps

-Even though we don't have our apps in the `istioinaction` namespace in the mesh yet, we can still use the Istio Ingress gateway to route traffic to them.
-Using Istio's `Gateway` resource, we can configure what ports should be exposed, what protocol to use etc.  Using Istio's `VirtualService` resource, we can configure how to route traffic from the Istio Ingress gateway to our `web-api` service.
+Even though we don't have our apps in the `istioinaction` namespace in the mesh yet, we can still use the Istio ingress gateway to route traffic to them.
+Using Istio's `Gateway` resource, we can configure what ports should be exposed, what protocol to use etc.  Using Istio's `VirtualService` resource, we can configure how to route traffic from the Istio ingress gateway to our `web-api` service.

 Let's review our `Gateway` resource: